Skip to content Back to top

 We can reduce this by using ‘greener’ alternatives where appropriate or improving people’s health so they don’t need them!

-• Changing the types of gases used in operating theatres
+• Changing the types of gases used in operating theatres.

-• Reducing medicine waste
+• Reducing medicine waste.

 A large part of the NHS’s carbon footprint (the total amount of greenhouses gases generated by our activities) comes from the goods and services we buy from our partners and suppliers.